-- Review the Treasurer's annual Investment Policy Statement and any subsequent changes thereto prior to submission to the Board of Supervisors for review and adoption. - Review the Treasurer's investment portfolio reports and the portfolio's compliance with law and this Investment Policy. - Cause an annual audit to be conducted on the Treasurer's pooled investment portfolio.
+- Review the Treasurer's annual IPS and any subsequent changes thereto prior to submission to the Board of Supervisors for review and adoption. - Review the Treasurer's investment portfolio reports and the portfolio's compliance with law and this Investment Policy. - Cause an annual audit to be conducted of the Treasury Oversight Committee in accordance with California Government Code Section 27134.

-The Treasury Oversight Committee shall receive a copy of every Audit Report as prepared by the independent certified public accounting firm approved by the County Board of Supervisors.
+The Treasury Oversight Committee shall receive a copy of every Audit Report as prepared by an independent certified public accounting firm(s).
 Such reports are made in accordance with the California Government Code Sections 26920 and 26922 and County Board of Supervisor's resolution dated July 6, 1971, and which includes an evaluation of investments for compliance with California Government Code Section 53601 and 53635.

 All meetings of the Oversight Committee are to be open to the public and subject to the Ralph M. Brown Act.

 By law, the Treasury Oversight Committee is not allowed to direct individual investment decisions, nor select individual investment advisors, brokers, or dealers, or impinge on the day-to-day operations of the County Treasury.
-Members of the Oversight Committee are prohibited from accepting gifts or gratuities from investment advisors, brokers, dealers, bankers or other persons with whom the county treasury conducts business.
+Members of the Oversight Committee are prohibited from accepting gifts or gratuities from investment advisors, brokers, dealers, bankers, or other persons with whom the county treasury conducts business.

-QUARTERLY DISTRIBUTION OF INVESTMENT EARNINGS:
+27.0 QUARTERLY DISTRIBUTION OF INVESTMENT EARNINGS: